Geometric and topological rigidity of pinched submanifolds in Riemannian manifolds: Abstract

 \section{Abstract}

-We study the geometry and topology of compact submanifolds of Riemannian manifolds with arbitrary codimension that satisfy a pinching condition.
-The ambient space is not required to be a space form, and the pinching condition involves the length of the second fundamental form and the mean curvature.
+We study the rigidity of compact submanifolds of Riemannian manifolds of arbitrary codimension that satisfy a sharp pinching condition involving the norm of the second fundamental form and the mean curvature.
+Without assuming that the ambient manifold is a space form, we show that this condition imposes strong geometric and topological restrictions on the submanifold.
+The resulting theorems are sharp and provide extensions of several known results in the literature, particularly sphere theorems, without requiring additional assumptions.

-The results obtained, as well as the methods employed, differ substantially between higher-dimensional and four-dimensional submanifolds.
-Our approach in higher dimensions relies on results from the theory of Riemannian manifolds with nonnegative isotropic curvature and on the Bochner technique.
-In contrast, in the four-dimensional case, the analysis also relies critically on concepts from four-dimensional geometry.

-A key observation is that submanifolds satisfying the pinching condition necessarily have nonnegative isotropic curvature, a notion introduced by Micallef and Moore.
-The results are sharp and extend previous work by several authors, without imposing any additional assumptions on either the topology or the geometry of the submanifold.